DataDog/documentation/content/en/agent/basic_agent_usage/aix.md

 * process
 * lparstats
+* disk
-* hmc
+* network

-For non-core integrations, a configuration file should be put in place to enable the integration.
-These are expected to be found in `./etc/datadog-agent/conf.d`.
-The name of the YAML configuration file should match that of the integration: `./etc/datadog-agent/conf.d/<INTEGRATION_NAME>.yaml` enables the integration `<INTEGRATION_NAME>`, and set its configuration.
+To enable the above integrations, copy and edit the sample configuration files provided.
+These are expected to be found in `/etc/datadog-agent/conf.d`.
+The name of the YAML configuration file should match that of the integration: `/etc/datadog-agent/conf.d/<INTEGRATION_NAME>.yaml` enables the integration `<INTEGRATION_NAME>`, and set its configuration.

 ## Running DogStatsD